Regional Municipality of Wood Buffalo

 The Regional Municipality of Wood Buffalo (abbreviated RMWB) is a specialized municipality in northeast Alberta, Canada.
-It is the second largest municipality in Alberta by area and is home to oil sand deposits known as the Athabasca oil sands.
+It is the largest regional municipality in Canada by area, covering 105650.88 km2; this number includes the Wood Buffalo National Park of Canada.
+It is home to oil sand deposits known as the Athabasca oil sands.

 History

 The Municipality of Wood Buffalo was incorporated as a specialized municipality on April 1, 1995 as a result of the amalgamation of the City of Fort McMurray and Improvement District No. 143.
 Specialized municipality status was granted to provide "for the unique needs of a municipality including a large urban centre and a large rural territory with a small population."
 The Municipality of Wood Buffalo subsequently changed its name to the Regional Municipality of Wood Buffalo on August 14, 1996.

 June 2013 floods

 By June 12, 2013, after many days of heavy rain, the Regional Municipality of Wood Buffalo declared a state of emergency.
 They organized evacuations from some areas and placed others under boil water advisories as local waterways, such as the Hangingstone River, rose to dangerously elevated levels 30 km south of Fort McMurray, causing the closure of Highway 63.